KevinDeNotariis/blockchain_simulator/README.md

 > **In a nutshell:**
 >
 > EdDSA is a digital signature scheme using public/private key pairs.
 The sender sign the message using its private key and sends the message (using its public key).
-The receiver using the public key of the sender can verify the signature of the message, namely can verify that the private key which has been using for signing the message is paired with the sender public key.
+The receiver using the public key of the sender can verify the signature of the message, namely can verify that the private key which has been used for signing the message is paired with the sender public key.

 The key pairs are generated using a list of words randomly selected by making use of the module `random-words`: